top of page

 Basile Morin, CC BY-SA 4.0, via Wikimedia Commons

-Kyoto isn’t just temples and tea ceremonies.
-Beneath its polished veneer lies a side of moss-covered gardens, underground dining dens, and whisper-quiet bars.
-Here are nine hidden gems—each one hand picked for the discerning traveler who’s done the guide-book thing and craves something more.
+Kyoto isn’t just about temples and tea ceremonies.
+Beneath its polished surface lies a hidden world of moss-covered gardens, underground dining spots, and whisper-quiet bars.
+Here are nine hidden gems—each carefully chosen for the discerning traveler who’s moved beyond the guidebook and craves something more.

 White wooden church with a tall steeple and crosses, set against a clear blue sky.
 The structure features arched windows and ornate pillars.